-In early 2005, the LTSA committed to undertake a detailed inventory of the historic records held in the three land title offices located at Victoria, New Westminster, and Kamloops.
+In early 2005, LTSA committed to undertake a detailed inventory of the historic records in LTSA’s custody.

 By the end of the inventory process, more than 3,300 entries had been reviewed and recorded.
 The historic records inventory database is designed to produce reports that comply with national archival standards.

 Each entry represents either an individual bound volume or a sub-series of documents or plans.
 Each volume or sub-series inventoried has been labelled with its unique inventory number.